-Citation: Velugoti, P.R., Rajagopal, L., Juneja, V.K., Thippareddi, H. 2007.
-Use of Calcium, Potassium, and Sodium Lactates to Control Germination and Outgrowth of Clostridium perfringens Spores during Chilling of Injected Pork.
-Food Microbiology.
-24(7-8):687-694.
-Interpretive Summary: Clostridium perfringens remains a major cause of foodborne illness worldwide and is a continuing concern to the food service industry.
-Inadequate rate and extent of cooling of cooked meat products have been implicated in numerous outbreaks of foodborne disease.
-Thus, there was a need to determine the cooling times and temperatures for cooked meat products to remain pathogen-free and to provide data for performing risk assessment on cooked meat.
-We determined that cooling times for marinated ground pork products after heat processing can be extended to 21 h by incorporation of the antimicrobial ingredients, sodium lactate, potassium lactate, or calcium lactate at more than or equal to 2.0% in the formulation to reduce the potential risk of C. perfringens germination and outgrowth.
-These findings will be of immediate use to retail food service operations and regulatory agencies to guard against the pathogen in cooked pork products.
+Citation: Velugoti, P.R., Lalit, B.K., Juneja, V.K., Thippareddi, H. 2007.
+Inhibition of germination and outgrowth of clostridium perfringens spores by lactic acid salts during cooling of cooked ground turkey.
+Journal of Food Protection.
+70:923-929.
+Interpretive Summary: One of the most common types of food poisoning in the United States is caused by the bacterium Clostridium perfringens.
+Illnesses have been traditionally associated with inadequate cooling practices of cooked meats in retail food service operations.
+Thus, there was a need to determine the cooling times and temperatures for cooked meat products to remain pathogen-free and to provide data for performing risk assessments on cooked meat.
+We determined that cooling times for marinated ground turkey breast products after heat processing can be extended to 21 h by incorporation of the antimicrobial ingredients sodium lactate, potassium lactate, or calcium lactate at more than or equal to 1.0% in the formulation to reduce the potential risk of C. perfringens germination and outgrowth.
+These findings will be of immediate use to retail food service operations and regulatory agencies to ensure the safety of cooked turkey products.